ahmedalkadi/Ahmed_Alkadi_Portfolio.github.io/_portfolio/portfolio-2.md

 <br/>

 - [Driver distraction detector](https://github.com/ahmedalkadi/Distracted-Driver-Detection_Deep_Learning):
-  The project aims to identify the types of distracted driver through their facial and body movement like arms and face pose.
+  The project aims to identify the types of distracted driver through their facial and body movement like arms and face poses.
 The project went through many stages of testing to increase the accuracy of the prediction from   using simple NN to use pretrained models.

 ## Deep fake project.
 - [Video Lip-Syncing](https://github.com/ahmedalkadi/Hight_Quality_LipSync):